 An isometric, squad-based RPG set in a post-apocalyptic, ice-cold Colorado.
 Expect lots of dialogue, tactical turn-based combat and a story that sees warring factions battle for control of the region.
 Its story is a direct sequel to 2014’s Wasteland 2.

 What's the Wasteland 3 release date?

-Wasteland 3 will be out in Spring of 2020.
+Wasteland 3 will be out in May 19, 2020.
 The original release window of 2019 was a bit too ambitious for inXile, which says that it's only able to hit a spring launch because it's been able to hire more staff thanks to support from new parent company Microsoft.